jopadan/pup/README.md

 About
 -----

-The program is called PUP - Packer/UnPacker (the word pup can also be translated from English as "puppy").
-The program has several modes of operation:
+PUP - Packer/UnPacker (pup as in "puppy").

 Usage
 -------------